atifaziz/CSharpMinifier/README.md

 After all, as stated earlier, the input C# source is expected to be syntactically correct and all results otherwise are undefined.

+The minification process can be customized through options to prevent the following source code (single- or multi-line) comments from being subject to minification:

+- those matching a user-defined regular expression pattern
+- those that appear at the start of the source (e.g. typically copyright, notices, terms and conditions)
+- those that are marked important, either `/*! ... */` or `//! ...`

 For C# syntax validation, consider using [CSharpSyntaxValidator][csval].